shizuforreal/placsp-pharmaa-pipeline/README.md

 This highlights an important limitation of keyword-based matching: a molecule name may appear in research, laboratory, or testing purchases rather than clinical medicine procurement.

+Also, During manual inspection, some target molecules appeared to be referenced in tender attachments or supporting documents rather than the tender summary page itself.
+Since PDF parsing was explicitly out of scope for this exercise, the pipeline only verifies molecule mentions found in the HTML content of the tender detail page.

 ---

 ## Engineering Practices